Potentiality-Based Smoothed Randomized Stochastic Gradient Schemes for Solving Nonconvex Nonsmooth Games under Uncertainty: Stochastic Nonconvex Nonsmooth Potential Games

 \begin{corollary} Consider the stochastic $N$-player Lipschitz continuous game \eqref{Lipschitz-continuous-games} and its randomized smoothed counterpart \eqref{RS-games}.
 Consider the same setting as in Theorem \ref{rs-approx-main-thm}.
 Suppose that $x^{R}$ is a CNE of \eqref{RS-games}.
 Then we have the expected upper bound

 \end{corollary} \begin{proof} The proof follows immediately by noting that $x^{R}$ is a CNE of \eqref{RS-games} if and only if $\epsilon = 0$ in Theorem \ref{rs-approx-main-thm}. \end{proof}

-\begin{remark}\em We make two remarks here.
+\begin{remark}\em Two remarks are in order.
 First, by assuming Lipschitz continuity of Clarke subdifferentials, we obtain an $\mathcal{O}(\eta^{2})$ approximation, improving the $\mathcal{O}(\eta)$ approximation in Lemma \ref{RS-property-inclusion}.
 Second, for ease of presentation in Section \ref{Sec-5}, the entire discussion in Section \ref{Sec-4} is based on the structured setting, i.e., each player’s objective is the sum of a nonconvex nonsmooth private term and a smooth coupling term.
-Our results can be generalized to general non-convex non-smooth objectives $f_{i}(\bullet, x_{-i})$.
-However, the potentiality of a general randomized smoothed game is not always valid. \end{remark}
+Our results can be generalized to general nonconvex nonsmooth objectives $f_{i}(\bullet, x_{-i})$.
+However, the potentiality of a general randomized smoothed game is not always valid.
+We leave the investigation of general stochastic nonconvex nonsmooth potential games for future work. \end{remark}